nukusaba/Real-Ann/README.md

 ```

 # Want to contribute?
 If you want to contribute you can suggest new games to be added.
+Requests in `Issues` please.
 The requirments for requesting a game are:
 - Game name (and a shortened version).
 - All images needed in accurate enough Aspect Ratio.
 - Split names and variants.